Find Affordable College Courses

 Orange Beach, AL

-Our analysis found Columbia Southern University to be the most popular school for criminal justice and corrections students who want to pursue a bachelor’s degree in Alabama.
-Columbia Southern University is a large private for-profit school located in the town of Orange Beach.
+Our 2023 rankings named Columbia Southern University the most popular school in Alabama for criminal justice and corrections students working on their bachelor’s degree.
+Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

 Of the 263 students majoring in criminal justice at Columbia Southern University, 71% are male and 29% are female.